OPENAIRINTERFACE/openair-spgwu-tiny/docs/FEATURE_SET.md

 So SPGW is composed of almost 2 network functions:

 *  1 SPGW-C
-*  1 SPGW-U
+*  1 UPF

-Multiple instances of `SPGW-U` may be connected to a single instance of `SPGW-C`.
+Multiple instances of `UPF` may be connected to a single instance of `SPGW-C`.

 Fully written in C++ (-std=c++17)